Resson Kantai Duff

-Resson Kantai Duff is Kenyan conservationist and the deputy director at Ewaso Lions.
+Resson Kantai Duff is a Kenyan conservationist and the deputy director at Ewaso Lions.

 Early life and education

 Kantai's father belonged to a nomadic Maasai community, which gave her an early knowledge about wildlife and how to protect them.
 She earned her Bachelor's degree with honours at the University of Nairobi.
 She received a scholarship from the Wildlife Conservation Network and she went to study at the University of Oxford, where she obtained a MSc in Biodiversity, Conservation, and Management.

 Career

 Kantai worked at Save the Elephants, first as a Projects Officer and later on as the Head of Awareness.
 She was also a writer and editor for the International Institute for Sustainable Development.
 She currently works at Ewaso Lions as the Deputy Director.

 Early in her career, Kantai was part of an elephant conservation project aimed at improving cross-cultural understanding between China (the world’s biggest consumer of illegal ivory) and Kenya.
 She participated, together with Chris Kiarie, on the "From Kenya to China" conservation tour in June 2014.
 As part of this trip, they travelled to five different cities in China, to better understand ivory trafficking and use, as well as to provide educational talks on elephant conservation.
 In late 2021, Kantai gave a TED talk on the importance of empowering local communities in conservation biology.